akkinepally/Wine-quality-analysis/README.md

 # Wine-Quality-Analysis

-The wine dataset has 1600 rows and 12 features and I have decided to analyse which wine was best using dependent variables 'quality' base on the independent variables:'fixed acidity', 'volatile acidity', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'sulphates','alcohol','pH','Citric acid'. step 1)I have imported all the required libraries step 2)Read the data using data_csv step 3)Checked for Null values
+The wine dataset has 1600 rows and 12 features and I have decided to analyse which wine was best using dependent variables 'quality' based on the independent variables:'fixed acidity', 'volatile acidity', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'sulphates','alcohol','pH','Citric acid'. step 1)I have imported all the required libraries step 2)Read the data using data_csv step 3)Checked for Null values